MLeidel/myc/README.md

 <a name="insert"></a>
 ### char \*insert(char \*buf, char \*s, char \*ins, size_t index)
 >Inserts a substring into a string at index.
 The new string is copied into the first argument and returned.
+**Warning: the buffer must be large enough to hold the original string and the inserted string.**

 ```c
   char text[] = "Lorem ipsum dolor sit amet, consectetur adipiscing elit";